davari-group/MD-Distance-Angle-Analysis/README.md

 - `Run1/2/3.csv` and `Run_All1/2/3.csv` (per-run and combined tables).

 ---
+# Requirements for the IDP analysis pipeline
+# Install with: pip install -r requirements.txt

+numpy
+MDAnalysis
+pandas
+matplotlib
+seaborn
+scipy
+scikit-learn
+requests
+nglview
+ipywidgets

+# Optional (not required for core scripts but useful for notebooks)
+jupyterlab

+The full requirements list used are provided along with this repository
+---

 You just need to upload the trajectories with respective gro file.
 You can use the E22G or WT version and comment the other when you are running the pipeline.